Cybersecurity Center Faculty

 US Army and has briefed Senior Leaders on the importance of implementing and executing

 a comprehensive Cybersecurity program.
-He is on the forefront of the Cybersecurity
+He is at the forefront of the Cybersecurity

 industry, protecting the US Army from various entities that may threaten the Cyber